Kathy Reichs: Early life and education

-Kathleen Joan Toelle was born in 1950 in Chicago, Illinois.
+Kathleen Joan Toelle was born in 1948 in Chicago, Illinois.

 She earned her Bachelor of Arts degree with a major in anthropology from American University in 1971.
 In 1972, she completed her Master of Arts in physical anthropology at Northwestern University, where, in 1975, she completed her PhD, also in physical anthropology.

 Academia and anthropology

-Since 1975, Reichs has taught at Northern Illinois University, University of Pittsburgh, Concordia University, and McGill University, and currently holds a position as adjunct professor of anthropology at the University of North Carolina at Charlotte.
+Since 1975, Reichs has taught at Northern Illinois University, University of Pittsburgh, Concordia University, and McGill University, and currently holds a position as professor emerita of anthropology at the University of North Carolina at Charlotte.
 In the past, Kathy Reichs has consulted for the Office of the Chief Medical Examiner in North Carolina.

 Reichs has appeared in Tanzania to testify at the United Nations's International Criminal Tribunal for Rwanda.
 She has assisted Clyde Snow and the Foundation for Guatemalan Forensic Anthropology in an exhumation in the area of Lake Atitlan in the highlands of southwest Guatemala.
 She was a member of the Disaster Mortuary Operational Response Team assigned to assist at the World Trade Center disaster.

 She is one of 100 anthropologists certified by the American Board of Forensic Anthropology and is on the board of directors of the American Academy of Forensic Sciences.
 She is also affiliated with the Laboratoire des Sciences Judiciaires et de Médecine Légale for the province of Quebec.

 Fiction

-In addition to technical books, as of January 2019, Reichs has written 21 novels, which have been translated into 30 languages.
+In addition to technical books, as of January 2019, Reichs has written 23 novels, which have been translated into 30 languages.
 20 of those novels constitute the "Temperance Brennan" series.
 Her first novel, Déjà Dead, won the 1997 Arthur Ellis Award for Best First Novel.